5 Days in London: Complete First-Timer Itinerary

 Arrival & Departure: Airports and Transport

 Fly into Heathrow (LHR), Gatwick (LGW), or Stansted (STN).
-For a 5-day trip, arrive by early afternoon on Day 1 and depart evening of Day 5 or morning of Day 6.
+Arrive the evening before Day 1, or land by midday and start with the South Bank walk from ~14:00 (skip the 09:00 block if you're coming straight from the airport).
+Depart evening of Day 5 or morning of Day 6.

-Use contactless payment (credit card or phone) on all Tube/bus journeys — Zones 1-2 daily cap is ~$12 / £8.9 (2026 prices).
+Use contactless payment (credit card or phone) on all Tube/bus journeys — Zones 1-2 daily cap is ~$12 / £8.84 (check current official fares).
 No need to buy a separate Oyster card.

 Where to Stay for 5 Days in London